(sef' a klor)

 HOW should this medicine be used?

 Cefaclor comes as a capsule, an extended-release (long-acting) tablet, and a suspension (liquid) to take by mouth.
-The capsule and liquid are usually taken every 8 hours (three times a day) or every 12 hours (twice a day).
-The long-acting tablet is usually taken every 12 hours (twice a day), within 1 hour of eating a meal.
-To help you remember to take cefaclor, take it around the same time every day.
+The capsule and liquid are usually taken with or without food every 8 or 12 hours .
+The long-acting tablet is usually taken within 1 hour of eating a meal every 12 hours (twice a day) for 7 to 10 days .
+Take cefaclor at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take cefaclor exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Take cefaclor until you finish the prescription, even if you feel better.
-Stopping cefaclor too soon may cause bacteria to become resistant to antibiotics.
+If you stop taking cefaclor too soon or skip doses, your infection may not be completely treated and the bacteria may become resistant to antibiotics.

 Are there OTHER USES for this medicine?